Performance Linked Compensation Sample Clauses

 Related to Performance Linked Compensation

-• Incentive Compensation The Executive shall be eligible to receive cash incentive compensation as determined by the Board or the Compensation Committee from time to time.
-The Executive’s target annual incentive compensation shall be forty five percent (45%) of their Base Salary, although any the actual incentive compensation amount shall be discretionary.
-To earn incentive compensation, the Executive must be employed by the Company on the day such incentive compensation is paid.
+• Incentive Compensation During the Term, the Executive shall be eligible to receive cash incentive compensation as determined by the Board or the Compensation Committee from time to time.
+The Executive’s initial target annual incentive compensation shall be 40 percent of his Base Salary (the “Target Annual Incentive Compensation”).
+Except as otherwise provided herein, to earn incentive compensation, the Executive must be employed by the Company on the day such incentive compensation is paid.

 • Performance Pay In accordance with Section 8 of the General Appropriations Act for Fiscal Year 2020-2021, contingent upon the availability of funds and at the Agency Head’s discretion, each agency is authorized to grant merit pay increases based on the employee’s exemplary performance, as evidenced by a performance evaluation conducted pursuant to Rule 60L-35, Florida Administrative Code.